Omnissa Horizon 8 Console Configuration

 Licensing

-1. Open Horizon Console.
+1. Open Horizon Administrator Console and login.

-3. On the left, expand Settings and click Product Licensing and Usage.
+2. On the left, expand Settings and click Product Licensing and Usage.

-6. Licensing information is displayed:
+6. If Term or Perpetual, then licensing information is displayed:

 • License expiration is shown.

 • Instant Clones are available in all editions.
-See Horizon Perpetual Feature Comparison.

 • Application Remoting (published applications) requires Horizon Advanced Edition.